Okra Nutrition, Benefits, Uses, Recipes and Side Effects

 The plant itself resembles the cotton plant, but it has much larger and rougher leaves and a thicker stem.

 Okra has many interesting uses and is known to be an economically important vegetable crop because its fresh leaves, buds, flowers, pods, stems and seeds all have value.
-It can be used in salads, stews, fresh or dried, and fried or boiled.
+It can be used in salads, stews, fresh or dried, and fried or boiled, allowing for plenty of ways to take advantage of okra benefits.

-No matter how you enjoy it most, it’s a good source of fiber, B vitamins, magnesium, folate and more.
+No matter how you enjoy it most, okra nutrition is a good source of fiber, B vitamins, magnesium, folate and more, and thanks to this impressive okra nutrition, okra benefits health in several ways.

 Let’s start off with the most basic question: What is okra?